 Ways to Identify Overpricing

 Above are the factors involved in and reasons for over pricing.
-Now, let’s examine exactly how you can tell a home is overpriced in Los Angeles using some key indicators.
+Now, let’s examine exactly how you can tell a home is overpriced in Riverside using some key indicators.

 Every property has an ideal price and a buyer demographic of who will be willing to buy it at different price points.
 And typically there is sweet spot within that price range for the quickest sale at the best price.